grnet/apimas/docs/drf_adapter.rst

 Add more actions to your API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You are able to specify which CRUD actions are allowed to be performed on your collections.
-Currently, the declaration of additional actions is not supported yet.
-Therefore, if you wish to add additional actions to your API, for example:
+You can have additional actions to your API apart from the CRUD ones you declare in the specification.
+For example:

 .. code-block:: rest

     POST foo/1/myaction/

-You need to write your own ViewSet class in which your extra action will be included.
+To implement ``myaction`` you need to write your own ViewSet class that includes a method with the action's name.
 For instance:

 .. code-block:: python